HomeProBadgeHomeProBadge

 AI-powered.
 County-specific.
 Delivered in minutes.
 100% confidential.

-A permit violation notice means the county has identified work on your property that was done without the required building permits.
-In Bowie County, all structural, electrical, plumbing, and HVAC work requires a permit issued by the Bowie County does not have a centralized county-level building department for unincorporated areas.
+In Bowie County, unpermitted construction triggers a formal violation process that begins with a notice from the county building department.
+All structural, electrical, plumbing, and HVAC work is required by state and local code to be permitted through the Bowie County does not have a centralized county-level building department for unincorporated areas.
 Cities within the county (Texarkana, New Boston, etc.) have their own building departments..

 Common Violations in Bowie County